rkaunismaa/My-Local-Seer/README.md

 Nope! not any more ...
 conda activate mylocalseer

+## Monday, February 19, 2024

+So once again I am coming across that 'they want me to use OpenAI, but I want to run everything locally' issue ... in this case, it is the OpenaIEmbeddings being substitued with [HuggingFaceEmbeddings](https://python.langchain.com/docs/integrations/text_embedding/huggingfacehub) ...

 ## Thursday, February 15, 2024

 Continuing to explore the text splitting part of RAG.
 The notebook LangChain\5_Levels_Of_Text_Splitting.ipynb uses both LangChain and LLamaIndex.
 Current version of LLamaIndex on conda-forge is 0.9.48, and on pip it is 0.10.4 which is tagged as 'It is by far the biggest update to our Python package to date' ... https://github.com/run-llama/llama_index/releases.
 I am going to install the conda version.